hreikin/xmrig-api/docs/README.md

 ## Getting Started

 To get started with `XMRig-API`, visit the [Usage](usage.md) page for a quick installation and usage guide.
-For an in-depth overview of the module’s capabilities, consult the [Reference](reference.md) page.
+For an in-depth overview of the module’s capabilities, consult the reference pages available at the documentation site.

 ## Features

 `XMRig-API` includes several powerful features:

 - **Support for Multiple Miners**: Configure and manage multiple miners from a single instance.
 - **Data Persistence (Planned)**: Upcoming database support to ensure resilience and prevent data loss during API or miner restarts.
 - **Comprehensive Test Coverage**: A robust test suite for enhanced reliability and easier development.